Buddhist Foundations

 The Five Precepts

-These are voluntary ethical commitments that ground the mind and foster well-being:
+These are voluntary ethical commitments that can help steady the mind and support well-being:

-1. To refrain from harming living beings – Cultivating compassion and nonviolence
+- To refrain from harming living beings: Supporting compassion and nonviolence

-2. To refrain from taking what is not given – Honesty and integrity
+- To refrain from taking what is not given: Supporting honesty and integrity

-3. To refrain from sexual misconduct – Respect and mindfulness in relationships
+- To refrain from sexual misconduct: Supporting respect and care in relationships

-5. To refrain from intoxicants that cloud the mind – Maintaining clarity and mindfulness
+- To refrain from intoxicants that cloud the mind: Supporting clarity and awareness

 The Four Noble Truths & Addiction